MarioJim/ResumeAndPortfolio/README.md

 ## Resume

 Compiles from template strings in TypeScript to LaTeX and finally to pdf.
 Hosted on [GitHub Pages](https://mariojim.github.io/resume.pdf) and forked from [Awesome-CV](https://github.com/posquit0/Awesome-CV/).

+## Languages widget

+Using a virtual DOM, creates a SVG element of a graph with my most used languages with data pulled from the GitHub GraphQL API.
+Inspired in [anuraghazra's similar card](https://github.com/anuraghazra/github-readme-stats#top-languages-card)